-Both orders came with giant southern-style buttermilk biscuits.
+Both orders came with giant Southern-style, delicious buttermilk biscuits.

-The creamed corn had a great taste, but we both agreed it was a tad watered down.
+The creamed corn tasted great, but we both agreed it was a tad watered down.
 But then again, we are spoiled.
 My husband’s aunt once owned a corn farm.
 We’re used to some pretty tasty homemade fresh creamed corn.
-So take our picky corn critique with a grain of salt.
+Take our picky corn critique with a grain of salt.

 Other popular sides include green beans and of course, mashed potatoes.

-Honestly, I would return to this restaurant just based on the quality of the biscuits alone.
+Honestly, I would return to this restaurant based on the biscuits’ quality alone.

-Two days after enjoying Mama’s Chicken Kitchen, we went back to try to the subs.
+Two days after enjoying Mama’s Chicken Kitchen, we went back to try the subs next door.

-J.O.E. & Pop’s Sub Shoppe offers a variety of subs, sandwiches and hot dogs including but not limited to: Philly cheesesteak, chicken cheesesteak, Italian roast beef, chicken salad and veggie.
+JOE & Pop’s Sub Shoppe offers a variety of subs, sandwiches and hot dogs including selections like the Philly cheesesteak, chicken cheesesteak, open-faced roast beef and veggie.

-What’s great about J.O.E. & Pop’s Sub Shoppe is that they allow you to customize your subs as much or as little as you please.
-Customizations include extra meat, and your choice of toppings and cheese.
-You can even choose whether or not you want your sub to be hot, cold or steamed.
+What’s great about JOE & Pop’s Sub Shoppe is that they allow you to customize your subs as much or as little as you like.
+Customizations include extra meat and your choice of toppings and cheese.

-You can select from two sizes when ordering these subs – the 6″ JOE or the 11″ POP.
+You can select from two sizes when ordering these subs, the smaller JOE or the larger Pop.

-For our sides, we went the healthy route: French fries, chocolate chip cookies and banana pudding.
+For our sides, we went the healthy route with our choice of French fries and chocolate chip cookies.

 My Italian sub was tasty.
 And it was a huge sub as well.
 The meat was shaved deli style and the seasoning was just right.
 I opted to add peppers for a little extra kick.

-You owe me J.O.E. and Pop’s, but I’ll forgive you this time because you rocked my socks off in every other way.
+I’ll forgive it this time because you rocked my socks off in every other way.

-Mama’s Kitchen and J.O.E. and Pop’s Sub Shoppe are located at 1244 East Pkwy, Gatlinburg, TN 37738.
-They offer both dine in-and carry-out and feature a kid-friendly casual atmosphere.
+Mama’s Kitchen and JOE & Pop’s Sub Shoppe are located at 1244 East Pkwy, Gatlinburg, TN 37738.
+They offer both dine-in and carry-out and feature a kid-friendly casual atmosphere.